This post may contain affiliate links. Please read our disclosure policy.

 • Cornstarch: We toss the diced apples with a bit of starch to absorb some moisture and avoid mushiness.
 If you can't have cornstarch, try potato starch or arrowroot.

 • Butter: Adds flavor, and helps keep the muffins tender.
-If you're dairy free, replace with vegan butter (Miyoko's Kitchen brand is my favorite) or virgin coconut oil.
+If you're dairy free, replace with vegan butter (Miyoko's Creamery brand is my favorite) or virgin coconut oil.

-• Sour cream: Adds richness and makes for a really tender crumb.
+• Sour cream: Adds richness and makes for a really tender crumb without too much added moisture that could create a too-thin batter and muffins that sink as they cool.
 You can use Greek-style plain yogurt in its place.
 If you're dairy free, replace with your favorite dairy free sour cream alternative or nondairy Greek yogurt.

-• Eggs: Help the muffins rise, add texture and structure.
+• Eggs: Help the muffins rise, add texture and structure so they don't sink as they cool.
 If you're egg-free, try using 2 “chia eggs” (2 tablespoons ground white chia seeds + 2 tablespoons water, mixed and allowed to gel).

 • Vanilla: Adds depth of flavor and enhances all the other flavors, too.